Leila Deen: Journalism

 Deen wanted to be a journalist when she was in her teens.
 Deen has written for New Statesman about the 2007 G8 summit, for Red Pepper about the 2003 anti-war protests at RAF Fairford and for The Independent.
 In the Guardian ahead of the G-20 protests, Deen argued that the green movement is strong as it relies on networks, built through baking cakes and making bunting rather than on violence and confronting police lines.

 Personal life

 Deen went to school in Brighton.
 She is half-Egyptian, and is also known as Leila Aly-el-Deen.
 Her mother Sheila is a primary school teacher and Greenpeace member.
 Leila studied development studies and politics at Leeds University, where she voted in favour of banning The Sun newspaper from shops in the Students' Union in protest at its coverage of immigration and asylum issues.
 She subsequently received a master's degree from Sussex University.
-For her mother's 60th birthday, they travelled to Morocco by train with her sister Emma as Leila would not allow them to fly.